SK-SCMLab/FMCG-Retail-SCM-case-study-using-Minitab-software/README.md

 - s => standard deviation of each subgroup data
 - The data is divided into subgroups
 - Standard deviation is calculated for each subgroup
 - Values for A₃, B₃, B₄ are constant and are taken from control chart table.
-X̄-S charts are used to track
+X̄-S charts are used to track process variation where the subgroup sample size ≥ 9